aheck/reflectrpc/README.md

 *\_\_describe\_functions* interface it can also list all RPC functions provided by the server and show a description of the functions and their parameters.

+ReflectRPC does not change the JSON-RPC 1.0 protocol in any way and strives to be as compatible as possible.
+It only adds some special builtin RPC calls to your service to make it self-describing.
+That way any JSON-RPC 1.0 compliant client can talk to it while a client aware of ReflectRPC can access the extra features it provides.

 ### Example ###

 Write a function and register it (including its documentation):